wombleton/gitlaw-nz/acts/T/Trustee Companies Act 1967.md

     (3) In the case of shares in a trustee company to which this Part applies belonging to the estate of any deceased person, or to any estate which is being administered under the Mental Health Act 1969, or the [Protection of Personal and Property Rights Act 1988][84], the registered holder or other persons entitled to vote in respect of the shares shall not be deemed, for the purposes of any certificate to be signed by him under this section, to have given any undertaking or to be under any obligation to the beneficiary or beneficiaries of the estate as to the exercise of his voting or other rights or powers in respect of the shares.

-    (4) Any person who signs for the purposes of this Part a false certificate commits an offence, and is liable on summary conviction to a fine of $200\.
+    (4) Any person who signs for the purposes of this Part a false certificate commits an offence, and is liable on conviction to a fine of $200\.

     Compare: 1934--35 No 52 s 6

     Section 46(3): amended, on 1 October 1988, pursuant to [section 113][91] of the Protection of Personal and Property Rights Act 1988 (1988 No 4).

     Section 46(3): amended, on 1 April 1970, pursuant to section 129(1) of the Mental Health Act 1969 (1969 No 16).

+    Section 46(4): amended, on 1 July 2013, by [section 413][120] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 47 Certificates for purposes of this Part not to constitute notice of any trust